openebs/website/docs/main/user-guides/upgrades.md

 ## Overview

-This upgrade flow would allow users to upgrade to the latest OpenEBS version 4.0.0 which is a unified installer for three Local Storages (a.k.a Local Engines) Local PV HostPath, Local PV LVM, Local PV ZFS, and one Replicated Storage (a.k.a Replicated Engine or Mayastor).
+This upgrade flow allows the users to upgrade to the latest OpenEBS version 4.0.0 which is a unified installer for three Local Storages (a.k.a Local Engines) Local PV HostPath, Local PV LVM, Local PV ZFS, and one Replicated Storage (a.k.a Replicated Engine or Mayastor).
 As a part of upgrade to OpenEBS 4.0.0, the helm chart would install all four engines irrespective of the engine the user was using prior to the upgrade.

 :::info